MorganConrad/ptwd-sveltedemo/README.md

  - [Mdsvex](https://mdsvex.pngwn.io/) preprocessor concerts these +page.md files to Svelte

-#### Necronomicon

- - Demo of a manually created page.
- - _Wrong way to do it_, tedious, not at all scalable

 #### books

- - The "right way" to do it
+ - Demo of a site that sells products
  - **+layout.svelte:** a layout template for _all_ pages about books (and subfolders)
- - **+page.js:** retrieves books from the API and puts them into +page.svelte's `data`
+ - **+page.js:** retrieves all books from the API and puts them into +page.svelte's `data`
  - **+page.svelte:** demonstrates the `{#each}` to list all books.

 #### books/[id]

  - `[id]` in brackets means this is a variable path parameter
-   - doesn't need to be "id", could use "uid", "ISBN", "foo", whatever...
+   - doesn't need to be "id", could use "uid", "ISBN", "slug", whatever...
  - **+page.server.js:**
    - loads data from the "backend DB API"  (see below)
    - `*.server.js` means this _must run on the server_ to _protect secrets_